 Michael Hunter

-Michael Hunter is a lecturer in LGBTQ Studies and Urban Studies, and the faculty mentor for QGrad and Q-Scholars.
+Michael Hunter is the Academic Program Manager in LGBTQ Studies.
+He teaches M114: Introduction to LGBTQ Studies and 183: “Queer Are We Now?”: Contemporary Topics in LGBTQ+ Studies, and serves as the Faculty Mentor for QGrad and Q-Scholars.
 He holds an MA in literature from the University of Edinburgh, Scotland, and a PhD in Drama (now Theatre and Performance Studies) from Stanford University, where he was also a Postdoctoral Teaching Fellow in the Humanities.
 His teaching has ranged across a wide variety of disciplines, including Theatre and Performance Studies, Art History, Poetry and Literature, Food Studies, and Critical Gender and Sexuality Studies.
-He also teaches courses in Visual Culture and Performance at Otis College of Art & Design.

 Michael’s research has focused on the relationship between embodiment, writing, and sexuality, especially in the first half of the twentieth century.
 His dissertation, Bodies at Work in Bodies of Work, examined the life and writing of the eccentric English novelist Ronald Firbank (1886-1926), whose bizarre comic novels represent a highly unusual response to the cultural pressures around gender in wartime England.
 His work has been published in Performing Arts Journal, Theatre Journal, TDR/The Drama Review, and HowlRound, as well as several edited volumes.